danerwilliams/pork-chop/README.md

 ## Command Modules

 Pork chop will respond to the following command modules:
 * !example - Template module
 * !usage - Display modules and their use
+* !kanye - Display a random Kanye West quote.
 * !stonks \<symbol\> - Get stock price information

 ## Deployment